CMSgov/bluebutton-sample-client-python-react/README.md

 Development
 -----------
-Read the DEVELOPER NOTES found in the code to understand the application and where you will need to make adjustments/changes as well as some suggestions for best practices.
+Read the comments in the code to understand the application and where you will need to make adjustments/changes as well as some suggestions for best practices.

 Debugging server component
 --------------------------